 Convenience Stores.
-To effectively satisfy customer preferences, the Company has established working relationships with over 240 regular suppliers as of 2021.
-The supplier base is diversified from large local suppliers such as Globe, URC and San Miguel Corp; smaller local suppliers for Ministop's ready-to-eat and private label products; to multinational corporations such as Coca Cola, Phillip Morris Phils and Unilever Phils.
-Ministop selects its suppliers using a number of criteria, including customer preferences, suppliers' capacity to serve all Ministop stores, product assortment and quality, brand reputation, business plans and budgets and compliance with Ministop's commercial principles.
+To effectively satisfy customer preferences, the Company has established working relationships with over 250 regular suppliers as of 2022.
+The supplier base is diversified from large local suppliers such as Universal Robina Corporation, San Miguel Corporation, Smart & Globe Telecom; smaller local suppliers for Uncle John's ready-to-eat and private label products; to multinational corporations such as Coca Cola, Phillip Morris Phils, JT International, Procter & Gamble and Unilever Phils.
+Uncle John's selects its suppliers using a number of criteria, including customer preferences, suppliers' capacity to serve all stores, product assortment and quality, brand reputation, business plans and budgets and compliance with Uncle John's commercial principles.

 Drugstores.
 Southstar Drug and Rose Pharmacy source pharmaceutical products from over 380 suppliers and distributors.
-Southstar Drug and Rose Pharmacy's top five largest pharmaceutical suppliers accounted for 35% and 73% of the total purchases in 2021, respectively.
+Southstar Drug and Rose Pharmacy's top five largest pharmaceutical suppliers accounted for 35% and 73% of the total purchases in 2022, respectively.
 The Company only accepts products which are FDA-certified in the Philippines and ensures that the products it carries come from reputable and known manufacturers and companies.
 The Company sources non-pharmaceutical products from over 300 established suppliers and providers.

 TGP.
 TGP sources generic and branded medicines from established distributors and toll-manufacturers that produce private label generic medicines for the Company.
 TGP selects its partners using a number of criteria, including quality, affordability and capacity to serve the Company's demands.
-All products are FDA-certified in the Philippines to ensure that the medicines are compliant with the prescribed standards of the regulatory agency.
-TGP's top five largest suppliers constitutes 44.9% of the total purchases in 2021.
+All products are FDA- certified in the Philippines to ensure that the medicines are compliant with the prescribed standards of the regulatory agency.
+TGP's top five largest suppliers constitutes 44.9% of the total purchases in 2022.